 Star Wars fans come in all shapes and sizes.
 Sometimes they look like scruffy, twenty-something writers from a small island on the arse-end of the world.
 Other times they look like besuited, seventy-year-old billionaire fund managers from the American mid-west.

 David Booth is co-founder of Dimensional Fund Advisors, which manages about $445 billion of investor cash.
 I didn’t get to ask him to weigh in on the Han vs Greedo controversy, but our conversation was still among the most life-changing I’ve ever had.

 Before we get into the juicy stuff, a little background.
 I met Booth to interview him for a Fairfax Business Bureau article, in which he gave the following piece of advice to my readers:

-Before we go any further: If you haven’t checked out the Beginner’s Guide to Becoming a Badass Investor, give it a quick read now – it’ll help you get acquainted with some basic concepts (what is a mutual fund, why is diversification important?) that aren’t explicitly explained in this piece.
+If you haven’t checked out the Beginner’s Guide to Investing, give it a quick read now—it’ll help you get acquainted with some basic concepts (what is a mutual fund, why is diversification important?) that aren’t explicitly explained in this piece.